Funding opportunity

 You must ensure that the activities and research of the centre will be carried out to a high ethical standard.
 Social justice and the themes and topics we have highlighted have the potential to be very sensitive and we expect you to have carefully considered all potential issues, safeguarding requirements, and best practice.

-You must clearly state how any potential ethical, safeguarding and health and safety issues have been considered and will be addressed, ensuring that all necessary ethical approval is in place and all risks are minimised before the Centre commences.
-This is particularly important in the context of any planned public engagement activity.
+You must clearly state how any potential ethical, safeguarding and health and safety issues have been considered and will be addressed, ensuring that all necessary ethical approval is in place and all risks are minimised before the centre commences.
+This is particularly important in the context of any planned public engagement activity and the involvement of people with lived experience, both of which may require specific consideration.

 Monitoring, evaluation, and learning (MEL)

-We are also likely to draw on the expertise of the Centre to respond to other internal and external ad hoc reporting requests.
-You should ensure your proposal includes sufficient staff time to support this.
+We also expect to draw on the expertise of the centre to respond to other internal and external ad hoc reporting requests.
+You should ensure your application includes sufficient staff time to support this.

 Costs associated with international project co-leads